 - Who are the key people to photograph, and what are the most important moments to capture?

 Preferably you should be given a schedule/running order for the event by the client.
-This is useful to cross-check the answers you are given to the above questions.
-Often your client will be unused to briefing a photographer, so you should do what you can to guard against nasty surprises once you arrive at the event.
+This is useful so that you can cross-check the answers that you have been given to the above questions.
+Often, your client will be unused to briefing a photographer, so you should do what you can to guard against nasty surprises once you arrive at the event.
 For even more peace of mind you can organise a visit to the venue in advance of the event.
 This will give you the opportunity to gauge the lighting conditions and perhaps even have a walkthrough of some of the key aspects of the event with the client.

 When you arrive at the event, the first thing to do is to create a failsafe ‘go to’ setting on your camera which you are confident will take decent shots, taking into account the general lighting conditions of the room.
-Often there simply isn’t the time to manually adjust the settings for each shot you take, so to have something you can call upon saved in your custom settings is very useful.
+Often there simply isn’t the time to manually adjust the settings for each shot you take, so it's very useful to have something you can call upon saved in your custom settings.

 If you’re looking for natural shots of an event (i.e. people sitting at a table) then you should do what you can to blend in.
 What you wear and the way you act is important here.
-You need to strike that balance of blending into the background but not being too stealth as to unnerve people by creeping up on them.
-And remember: a flash bulb can be very off-putting to people when they are not expecting it, so the general rule is to keep your use of a flash to a minimum at corporate events.
+You need to strike the balance between blending into the background but not being too stealth so as to unnerve people by creeping up on them.
+And remember: a flash bulb can be very off-putting when people are not expecting it, so the general rule is to keep your use of a flash to a minimum at corporate events.

 There are plenty of articles out there comparing and contrasting the DSLRs on the market so we will not discuss any specific model(s) in the context of corporate event photography, but there is one rule that we recommend you adhere to: bring two cameras.
 Each camera should have a different lens (i.e. one may have a wide-angle lens while the other has a telephoto lens).